 - every other adult aged 16 or over

 - any two children under 10

 - any two children of the same sex

 - any other child.

-If you or your partner requires regular overnight care you may be entitled to an additional bedroom allowance.
+If someone in your home has a disability and requires regular overnight care you may be entitled to an additional bedroom allowance.
 There are certain criteria which apply:

 - there must be a genuine, proven need for regular overnight care

 - the care must currently be provided by someone outside of the household